MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-A-Department-Health-Human-Services/subchapter-B-Requirements-Relating-Health-Care-Access/part-155-Exchange-Establishment-Standards-Other-Related-Standards-Under-Affordable-Care-Act/subpart-D-Exchange-Functions-Individual-Market-Eligibility-Determinations-Exchange-Participation-Insurance-Affordability-Programs/section-155.330.md

 (iii) Notify the enrollee's employer, as applicable, in accordance with the requirements specified in § 155.310(h).

-(2) *Data matching.* (i) If the Exchange identifies updated information regarding death, in accordance with paragraph (d)(1)(i) of this section, or regarding any factor of eligibility not regarding income, family size, or family composition, the Exchange must -
+(2) *Data matching.* (i) Except as provided in paragraph (e)(2)(iii) of this section, if the Exchange identifies updated information regarding death, in accordance with paragraph (d)(1)(i) of this section, or regarding any factor of eligibility not regarding income, family size, or family composition, or tax filing status, the Exchange must -

 (A) Notify the enrollee regarding the updated information, as well as the enrollee's projected eligibility determination after considering such information.